Geography is the subject that underpins our understanding of the world, its peoples, places, landscapes and environments.

 Year 9 (Block 3)

 Block 3 introduces students to a variety of geographical topics, challenging students’ preconceptions of the discipline.
-Students are taught through an enquiry approach with an emphasis on developing skills with an ultimate aim to create independent learners.
+Students are taught through an enquiry approach with an emphasis on developing skills with the ultimate aim of creating independent learners.

 BAC (Block 4 & 5)

 The BAC provides students with an unparalleled grounding for studying sciences and humanities at A Level.
-The BAC provides the freedom to create a tailored course which develops some of the best geographers in the country.
+The Geography course has the potential to create some of the most highly skilled and inquisitive geographers in the country.
 Unconstrained by exam boards, students study a diverse mix of topics with an equally diverse framework of assessment.
 Students study a different topic each half term with each topic having an associated key concept and focus for assessment.
 Fieldwork is an integral element of geographical investigation and students carry out investigations in both Block 4 and 5.
-During the Easter break, Block 4 students have the opportunity to participate in an “awe and wonder” residential trip to Iceland.
+During the Summerbreak, Block 4 students have the opportunity to participate in an “awe and wonder” residential trip to Iceland.
 Geographers snorkel in a plate boundary, climb a glacier and experience the healing powers of the Blue lagoon.

-At A Level, Geography had the largest percentage increase of all the major subjects in 2015, with candidate numbers rising sharply by 13 per cent.
+At A Level, Geography had the largest percentage increase of all the major subjects last year, with candidate numbers rising sharply by 13 per cent.
 Geography is now one of the most popular subjects taken with over 33,000 students taking the subject last year at A level and more than 55,600 studying the AS Level.

 In August 2015, The Guardian described the Geography A Level as “The must have A-Level - in a world that increasingly values people who can work across the physical and social sciences, geography’s all the rage.”